aio-libs/aiohttp/docs/built_with.rst

 and there's a page dedicated to list them: :ref:`aiohttp-3rd-party`.

-There are also projects that leverage the power of aiohttp to provide end-user tools, like command lines or softwares with full user interfaces.
+There are also projects that leverage the power of aiohttp to provide end-user tools, like command lines or software with full user interfaces.

 This page aims to list those projects.
 If you are using aiohttp